bruna-genz/newspaper-article/README.md

-Microverse project

-This webpage is a "clone" from an article of a famous newspaper as a practice of positioning and floating elements in CSS.

-_project made by_
+Microverse Project - Positioning and Floating Elements

+The goal was to build a clone from a newspaper article.

+We cloned the article Space Ripples Reveal Big Bang’s Smoking Gun using:

+HTML;
+CSS;
-Oscar De La Lanza and Bruna Genz
+Created by Bruna Genz and Oscar De La Lanza.